MaheshT18/DevinAI--Personalized-Voice-Assistant/README.md

 10) **Custom Responses**: Make DevinAI's responses suit your style.
 11) **Easy to Extend**: Add new features easily with a modular codebase.

+# How to Use DevinAI
+1) Take the project: Make sure you have cloned the repository and set up your environment.

+2) Run the main script: python **"Devin_main.py"**

+3) Enter the password: When prompted, enter the password **'DevinAI'** to start using the assistant .
+You can change this password in the code if needed.

+4) Speak **"Wake Up"** to Start performing tasks.

+5) Exit the program: **"Finally sleep"**: This command will exit the program gracefully.

 # Technologies Used
 1. **Python**: The core programming language used for development
 2. **pyttsx3**: A Python library that converts text to speech.